If it isn’t, you might want to consider speaking about your area of expertise.

-1) It’s a reputable event (I believe in the venue, the message and the people involved)
+1) It’s a reputable event (I believe in the message and the people involved)

 2) I know Michelle Patterson, the Executive Director of The California Women’s Conference and I trust her vision (I’ve seen her in action at the California Women’s Conference and I’ve shared the stage with her at Keri Murphy’s private Dream Team Mastermind event)

 3) We really are better together.
 Collaboration is IN and Competition is OUT

 Be sure to leave your comments HERE about what determines a clear YES or NO for your speaking platforms.
 And here are the exact steps I took to secure my spot at The California Women’s Conference which led to receiving the People’s Choice Award.